Courtney AlexanderSpeech/Language Pathologistemail: email@example.com

 Tracy has been teaching high school since 1997.
-She is the adviser for "The Communicator" online and print editions, which are student-run publications that have won numerous state and national awards.
+She is the adviser for The Communicator online and print editions, which are student-run publications that have won numerous state and national awards.
 She also teaches Intro to Literature, Poetry, Modern Readings, Journalism I, Advanced Journalism, and Forum.
 Tracy loves to spend time with her family, bake cookies, and travel.
 She co-authored two books that are published by Heinemann: They Still Can't Spell? and Purposeful Writing.
 Neither of them have been made into movies.
-Her right arm is significantly stronger than her left thanks to all of the papers that she grades.
+Her right arm is significantly stronger than her left, thanks to all of the papers she grades.

 Kevin DavisCommunity Assistantemail: firstname.lastname@example.org

 Dianne DudleyPersonal Fitness, A2 Virtual, Forumemail: firstname.lastname@example.org

 I love teaching Fitness and Forum at Community High School.
 I appreciate using the community as an extended classroom.
 My students enjoy some of our class activities at the Arboretum, Argo Pond Loop, Wheeler Park, and the cascades.

 Lisa DurhamRecords Clerk, Scheduling, and CR Secretaryemail: email@example.com

 Sean EldonEnglish Language Arts, Forumemail: firstname.lastname@example.org

 Camille is an Occupational Therapist serving multiple buildings within the Ann Arbor school district.
 She earned her Master's of Occupational Therapy at Eastern Michigan University.
 In her free time, she enjoys hiking, biking, bowling, softball, and trivia.
 She also enjoys going to the movies, Detroit sporting events, and theaters for plays or musicals.
 Her goal is to help students thrive and benefit wholly from the unique opportunities offered at Community High School.